Bangalore hi-tech and beans

 With prices like Bangalore’s, there have to be budget business options and these are generally located close to each other, in the approximate area between the golf course and MG Road.
 The service is uniformly tepid.

-At Goldfinch Bangalore rooms are neat and clean, with all the standard accoutrements.
-Some upgrades have seen partial screen glass windows separating bedrooms from the bathrooms, wood flooring and more.
+Not far from Le Meridien, at the 50-room Goldfinch Hotel Bengaluru that has assumed the mantle of a boutique hotel, rooms are neat and clean, with all the standard accoutrements.
+Some upgrades have seen partial screen glass windows separating bedrooms from the bathrooms, wood flooring, flatscreen televisions, and more.
+To its credit this address claims a small spa and a kebab restaurant too.
+Early 2017, rates were starting from around Rs5,440.

 Note that the corridors of the well-decorated (and slightly musty) 37th Crescent are not air-conditioned, which may be a good or bad thing depending on your list of priorities: comfort or, well, the survival of our species.
 There also don’t seem to be many female guests because the gym and facilities all seem all oriented towards male travellers.
-There are a couple of eateries here too along with a jazz theme bar, and rooms, some brighter but quite basic, start at around Rs4,500.
+There are a couple of eateries here too along with a jazz theme bar, and rooms, some brighter but quite basic, started at around Rs6,400 in early 2017.
+Good service and reasonably central location but dated decor.

 And that’s our Bangalore business hotels review with a bit of on-the-cheap thrown in too.
 Stay in style or sumptuously shabby, it’s up to you.